mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 We were able to create our own policy, pass a parameter to it and exclude some namespaces.
 Finally, some limitations and gaps with Gatekeeper policies were discussed.

 This feature in alpha since Kubernetes 1.26 is really promising, very easy to leverage and already powerful.
-I really like the fact that it's also out of the box in Kubernetes and that it's a very light footprint in my cluster as opposed to have others CRDs/containers in my cluster like we have with Gatekeeper or Kiverno.
+I really like the fact that it's also out of the box in Kubernetes and that it's a very light footprint in my cluster as opposed to have others CRDs/containers in my cluster like we have with Gatekeeper or Kyverno.

 I think this image below taken from [Joe Betz's session at KubeCon NA 2022](https://sched.co/182Q6) is a good summary about the positioning of this feature versus the advanced scenarios covered by webhooks: